jtgasper3/jtgasper3.github.io/about.md

 **Summary:** Installs and supports CAS, Shibboleth, and Grouper; trains and consults on Docker and DevOps
 **Highlights:**

-- Implemented the TIER Grouper Docker image
+- Implemented the TIER Grouper Docker image used by the Internet 2 community
 - Architected the functional side of a hosted/SaaS-like Shibboleth IdP service.
 - Deployed Apereo CAS server using the JDBC, Hazelcast, and Ehcache Ticket Registries; JSON and JDBC Services Registry; ClearPass & LPPE
 - Developed a Google Groups provisioner for Internet2 Grouper.